-As part of our commitment to extending the benefits of education to as many people as possible Tresham University Centre works hard to offer competitive fees for all its higher education programmes.
+As part of our commitment to extending the benefits of higher education to as many people as possible, Tresham works hard to offer competitive fees for all its undergraduate programmes.

 Course fee information is detailed against individual course listings.
-For HNC/D courses delivered directly by Tresham University Centre, the 2017/18 fees are £5,950 per year for full time and £3,150 per year for part time.
+For HNC/D courses delivered directly by Tresham, the 2018/19 fees are £5,950 per year for full time and £3,150 per year for part time.

 Fees for courses offered in partnership with a university are set by the individual university that validates the course and can be subject to change.
 Whilst we make every attempt to ensure that the fee information against each of our courses is up to date please check with our Customer Services Team for the most current information.